Hiprex is used to prevent ongoing or recurrent UTI symptoms and infections.

 - If you find it difficult to swallow the Hiprex tablets, you can crush them and take with a drink of milk or fruit juice

 - Take vitamin C with Hiprex, as Hiprex works best when your urine is acidic

 - Do not take Hiprex while you are taking sulfonamide antibiotics such as co-trimoxazole.
 This increases your risk of kidney stones

-- Do not use antacids or urinary alkalinizers (such as sodium bicarbonate or potassium citrate) while you are taking Hiprex.
-These cause your pee to be alkaline (opposite to acidic) which makes Hiprex ineffective
+- Do NOT use antacids or urinary alkalinizers eg Ural while you are taking Hiprex.
+These cause your pee to be alkaline (opposite to acidic) which makes Hiprex ineffective.

 Take these simple steps to reduce the risk of getting a UTI: